 It is important to act quickly before the infestation can take hold.
 Once one mouse discovers your home, others are sure to follow.
 The influx will continue until your home is inundated with these rodents.

-While many people think of mice mainly as a nuisance, they can be much more than that.
+While many people think of mice mainly as a nuisance, they are much more than that.
 First, mice can chew the shielding from electrical wires, creating a hidden fire hazard in your home or business.
 They can also destroy expensive furniture by building nests, and damage clothing by shredding it for bedding material.
-In fact, they will even spread disease to you and your family.
+Most alarming, they can even spread disease to you and your family.
 The longer you ignore the problem, the more troublesome it could be to fix.

-In the event that you suspect a problem with mice, it is best to call an experienced exterminator.
+In the event that you suspect a problem with mice, it is best to call an experienced exterminator, like U.S. Pest.
 A pest control professional will be able to determine the true scope of the problem and make sure you have not missed any warning signs.
-You can try to fight the mice yourself by setting traps and putting out baits, but chances are you will not be able to eradicate the entire colony.
+You can try to fight the mice yourself by setting traps and putting out baits, but chances are you won’t be able to eradicate the entire colony.
 For every mouse you see, there could be dozens more just waiting to emerge from their nests and start the infestation all over again.
 The best way to deal with a mouse infestation as a homeowner is to make your home an unattractive place for those troublesome rodents to stay.
-A professional exterminator like U.S. Pest will be able to help you make those changes.
+If you’re ready to protect and rid your home of these rodents, schedule a free inspection with one of our knowledgeable pest technicians today.